pyepics/pyepics/doc/overview.rst

 ..  function:: caget(pvname[, as_string=False[, count=None[, as_numpy=True[, timeout=None[, use_monitor=False]]]]])

-  retrieves and returns the value of the named PV(s).
+  retrieves and returns the value of the named PV.

-  :param pvname: name of Epics Process Variable or list of names.
+  :param pvname: name of Epics Process Variable.
   :param as_string:  whether to return string representation of the PV value.
   :type as_string:  ``True``/``False``
   :param count:  number of elements to return for array data.